 - 1 pint heavy cream

-- 2 tablespoon bourbon (or 1 teaspoon vanilla)
+- 2 Tbsp bourbon (or 1 tsp vanilla)

 - To make shortcakes: Preheat oven to 425°F. Line a large baking sheet with parchment paper.
 Set aside.